naman2304/notes/something.md

 * **Tolerance of datacenter outages.** In single-leader if the datacenter with the leader fails, failover can promote a follower in another datacenter.
 In multi-leader, each datacenter can continue operating independently from others.
 * **Tolerance of network problems.** Single-leader is very sensitive to problems in this inter-datacenter link as writes are made synchronously over this link.
 Multi-leader with asynchronous replication can tolerate network problems better.

-Multi-leader replication is implemented with Tungsten Replicator for MySQL, BDR for PostgreSQL or GoldenGate for Oracle.
+Multi-leader replication is implemented with Tungsten Replicator for MySQL (doesn't even try to detect conflicts), BDR for PostgreSQL (does not provide casual ordering of writes) or GoldenGate for Oracle.

 It's common to fall on subtle configuration pitfalls.
 Autoincrementing keys, triggers and integrity constraints can be problematic.
 Multi-leader replication is often considered dangerous territory and avoided if possible.